dcunited001/dcunited001.github.io/_drafts/2016-07-15-facets-of-greatness-understanding-the-political-system.md

 possible on my tax.
 JUST SO I COULD BITCH ABOUT IT.
 So I will.

 And how is it that I can help so many other people, yet have nothing myself?
 What the fuck is that, anyways?
-Moving on...

-###
+## Be the Leader I Wasn't Allowed to Become

+#### Hopefully I'm Helping Someone Grow

 As previously noted in the
 [Facets of Greatness](/posts/2016-05-12-facets-of-greatness-intro.html)